kanliot/googolplex/README.md

 or
 `$ google '"required keywords"' keyword2`

 This script launches the browser in the background, with the browser specified in the `BROWSER` environment variable.
-It should give an error if no arguments.  `xdg-open` is used if no $BROWSSER environmental variable.
+It should give an error if no arguments.  `xdg-open` is used if the environmental variable is unset.

 Should handle characters like `" +="` properly.
 The main purpose of the script is convenience.
 It should allow the user to search for any search term in google.com.
 Other scripts don't quite handle spaces or quotes correctly. :)